 - Understand the impact of adverse childhood experiences on communities and formulate strategies to prevent them in communities and in their field of practice.

-This certificate program is offered primarily to on-campus students.
-It requires 18 semester hours of course work, including 6 hours of required courses and 12 hours of electives from an approved list.
+This certificate program requires 18 s.h. of course work, including 6 hours of required courses and 12 hours of electives from an approved list.

 Students establish study plans while in the foundations course and in collaboration with the certificate program coordinator.
 The coordinator approves the final plan and works with the adviser in the student's major to create a study plan that complements their academic program and career interests.

-Review Certificate in Resilience and Trauma-Informed Perspectives in the UI General Catalog for information about required course work.
+See Certificate in Resilience and Trauma-Informed Perspectives in the UI General Catalog to learn about required course work.